joeytwiddle/git_shade.vim/README.md

 Naturally this only works in Vim's GUI mode.

-Caveat: This plugin is pretty raw, will set your background to black, and does not offer much in the way of cleanup.
-Please fork and show it some love!

 Some possible options (see the plugin file for more):

     let g:GitShade_ColorGradient = "black_to_blue"